Visual cortex: Primary visual cortex (V1)

 The primary visual cortex is the most studied visual area in the brain.
 In mammals, it is located in the posterior pole of the occipital lobe and is the simplest, earliest cortical visual area.
 It is highly specialized for processing information about static and moving objects and is excellent in pattern recognition.

+Moreover, V1 is characterized by a laminar organization, with six distinct layers, each playing a unique role in visual processing.
+Neurons in the superficial layers (II and III) are often involved in local processing and communication within the cortex, while neurons in the deeper layers (V and VI) often send information to other brain regions involved in higher-order visual processing and decision-making.

+Research on V1 has also revealed the presence of orientation-selective cells, which respond preferentially to stimuli with a specific orientation, contributing to the perception of edges and contours.
+The discovery of these orientation-selective cells has been fundamental in shaping our understanding of how V1 processes visual information.

+Furthermore, V1 exhibits plasticity, allowing it to undergo functional and structural changes in response to sensory experience.
+Studies have demonstrated that sensory deprivation or exposure to enriched environments can lead to alterations in the organization and responsiveness of V1 neurons.

 The primary visual cortex, which is defined by its function or stage in the visual system, is approximately equivalent to the striate cortex, also known as Brodmann area 17, which is defined by its anatomical location.
 The name "striate cortex" is derived from the line of Gennari, a distinctive stripe visible to the naked eye that represents myelinated axons from the lateral geniculate body terminating in layer 4 of the gray matter.

+In the case of the striate cortex, the line of Gennari corresponds to a band rich in myelinated nerve fibers, providing a clear marker for the primary visual processing region.

+Additionally, the functional significance of the striate cortex extends beyond its role as the primary visual cortex.
+It serves as a crucial hub for the initial processing of visual information, such as the analysis of basic features like orientation, spatial frequency, and color.
+The integration of these features in the striate cortex forms the foundation for more complex visual processing carried out in higher-order visual areas.
+Recent neuroimaging studies have contributed to a deeper understanding of the dynamic interactions within the striate cortex and its connections with other visual and non-visual brain regions, shedding light on the neural circuits that underlie visual perception.

 The primary visual cortex is divided into six functionally distinct layers, labeled 1 to 6.
 Layer 4, which receives most visual input from the lateral geniculate nucleus (LGN), is further divided into 4 layers, labelled 4A, 4B, 4Cα, and 4Cβ.
 Sublamina 4Cα receives mostly magnocellular input from the LGN, while layer 4Cβ receives input from parvocellular pathways.

-The average number of neurons in the adult human primary visual cortex in each hemisphere has been estimated at 140 million.